RockefellerArchiveCenter/R-E_content_strategy/README.md

-# Docs template
+# Content Strategy for the RAC’s Research & Engagement Program
-A template for docs.rockarch.org documentation repositories.
-Include a short description of the documentation.
+An outline of Research & Engagement's content strategy

 ## Accessing the documentation
 This content is accessible on [docs.rockarch.org](https://docs.rockarch.org), the central platform for the documentation of the Rockefeller Archive Center.